cmelchior/jervis-ffb/docs/architecture.md

    Unfortunately, the trade-off would be that all UI implementations would need to write an FFI layer to interact with it.
 That didn't seem like a lot of fun.

-4. The JVM is blazingly fast these days also compared to e.g. C++.
+4. The JVM is pretty fast these days also compared to e.g., C++.

 5. I considered Python, but I really dislike the language, and on top, it has poor compatibility with other languages.
 It would be more challenging to have the rule engine in Python and then write an IPad or Android